+Training, especially in relation to: a) the competency, experience and qualification of UAS operators; b) operator, bystander, and worker safety; c) identification of potential hazards to equipment such as cranes, elevators, fork lifts, etc.; and, d) corrective actions, procedures, and protocols that are needed to mitigate safety hazards.
+(See also section 10.3 on UAS Flight Crew.)
 R&D Needed: Yes.
 Collecting and analyzing objective data about negative safety outcomes is a key to identifying causes of injuries.
-This includes investigating:

-- navigation and collision avoidance systems in the design of commercial UAS so as to proactively address workplace safety. - the effects of stiffness and pliability in structural designs of UAS in relation to UAS collisions with critical infrastructure.

-- 3) the severity of UAS collisions with workers wearing and not wearing helmets and other protective devices. - 4) potential safety risks of drones in the workplace such as anti-collision lights distracting workers, increasing noise levels, psychological effects. - 5) potential mitigation methods that follow the hierarchy of controls to reduce risks of drones to workers.
+This includes investigating: 1) navigation and collision avoidance systems in the design of commercial UAS so as to proactively address workplace safety. the effects of stiffness and pliability in structural designs of UAS in relation to UAS collisions with critical infrastructure. the severity of UAS collisions with workers wearing and not wearing helmets and other protective devices.
+4) potential safety risks of drones in the workplace such as anti-collision lights distracting workers, increasing noise levels, psychological effects.
+5) potential mitigation methods that follow the hierarchy of controls to reduce risks of drones to workers.
+3) potential marganor methods that follow the metalocity of controls to reduce mass of ordinas to workers.
 See also section 7.4 on Operations Over People and section 9.2 on HAZMAT (e.g., operations at a chemical manufacturing plant).
-Recommendation:

-- 1) Develop proactive approach-based occupational safety standards/recommended best practices for UAS operations in workplace environments.
-Such work should be done in collaboration and consultation with diverse groups (governmental and non-governmental), to help integrate UAS operations in construction and other industries while ensuring the safety and health of workers and others in close proximity to the UAS. - Develop educational outreach materials for non-participating people in workplaces, including construction sites where UAS operations are taking place.
-Occupational safety and health professional organizations should invite speakers on UAS workplace applications to further increase awareness among their members. - 3) Encourage the voluntary reporting of events, incidents, and accidents involving UAS in workplace environments. - 4) Encourage BLS to modify the SOII and CFOI databases to facilitate search capability that would identify injuries caused by UAS.

-Organization: SAE, ASTM, ASSP, BLS, OSHA, NIOSH, CPWR, ISO/TC 20/SC 16, FAA, NTSB, etc.

-v2 Status of Progress: Yellow

-v2 Update: These recommendations require community efforts.
-It is believed that work is underway by NIOSH in regard to recommendations 1 and 2

-New Gap I13: Inspection of Pipelines and Operating Facilities - BVLOS Operations.
+Recommendation: 1) Develop proactive approach-based occupational safety standards/recommended best practices for UAS operations in workplace environments.
+Such work should be done in collaboration and consultation with diverse groups (governmental and non-governmental), to help integrate UAS operations in construction and other industries while ensuring the safety and health of workers and others in close proximity to the UAS.
+Develop educational outreach materials for non-participating people in workplaces, including construction sites where UAS operations are taking place.
+Occupational safety and health professional organizations should invite speakers on UAS workplace applications to further increase awareness among their members. a) Encourage the voluntary reporting of events, incidents, and accidents involving UAS in workplace environments.
+4) Encourage BLS to modify the SOII and CFOI databases to facilitate search capability that would identify injuries 4) Encourage bus to mounty the soft and CPOT databases to radiintate search capability that would identify injuries caused by UAS.
+Priority: High (Tier 2) Organization: SAE, ASTM, ASSP, BLS, OSHA, NIOSH, CPWR, ISO/TC 20/SC 16, FAA, NTSB, etc. v2 Status of Progress: Yellow v2 Update: These recommendations require community efforts.
+It is believed that work is underway by NIOSH in regard to recommendations 1 and 2.
+Updates Since v2 was Published: New Published Standards New In-Development Standards New Index Standards Back to Top New Gap 113: Inspection of Pipelines and Operating Facilities - BVLOS Operations.
 Standards are needed to address BVLOS operations for pipeline inspection.

-R&D Needed: No.

-Recommendation: Develop standards that define a framework for operating UAS BVLOS for pipeline inspection as well as standards that describe best practices and use cases for the pipeline industry.
-Request API to review their portfolio of pipeline inspection standards to determine if revisions to enable inspections performed by UAS could be incorporated.
-Complete AMPP (formerly NACE ) SP21435 on monitoring of pipeline integrity threats
+R&D Needed: No. Recommendation: Develop standards that define a framework for operating UAS BVLOS for pipeline inspection as well as standards that describe best practices and use cases for the pipeline industry.
+Request API to review their portfolio of pipeline inspection standards to determine if revisions to enable inspections performed by UAS could be portrollo of pipeline inspection standards to determine infressions to enable inspections performed by UAS could be portfolio of pipeline inspection standards to determine if revisions to enable inspections performed by UAS coulincorporated.
+Complete AMPP (formerly NACE) SP21435 on monitoring of pipeline integrity threats.

+Priority: Medium

-Organization: API, AMPP (formerly NACE), Pipeline Research Council International (PRCI) (R&D), California Energy Commission (R&D), ASME, ASTM F38
+Organization: API, AMPP (formerly NACE), Pipeline Research Council International (PRCI) (R&D), California v2 Status of Progress: New v2 Update: None provided

+Energy Commission (R&D), ASME, ASTM F38